-A pre-existing condition is a medical condition (e.g. ailment, illness or condition) that you had signs or symptoms of during the six months before you arrived in Australia or your visa was granted, whichever is later.
+A pre-existing condition is an ailment, illness or condition, the signs or symptoms of which, in the opinion of our appointed Medical Practitioner, existed in the 6 months prior to you arriving in Australia or your visa being grated, whichever date is later.

 A health condition can still be considered pre-existing even if an illness had not been diagnosed prior to when you first got health cover from us.